Ford Is Investing $1.2B in U.S. Factories. Find Out Where Your Car Was Made

 Ford Motor announced Tuesday that it will invest $1.2 billion in three Michigan plants to create or retain 130 jobs — a move hailed by President Trump, who has been pushing car manufacturers to build and hire in the U.S.

 Shortly before Ford's announcement, Trump tweeted, "Car companies coming back to U.S. JOBS!
 JOBS!
 JOBS!"
+(Most of Ford's plans had actually been in the works since 2015.)

 But even with car companies' recent investments in the U.S., all automakers except Tesla assemble some of their U.S.-sold cars abroad.
 And even vehicles built domestically still contain international parts, making it difficult to determine how "American" a vehicle is.
 Take the 2017 Ford Focus, which is built in the U.S. but only gets 40% of its parts from the U.S. and Canada, according to federal data.